tandao0909/hands-on-with-DS/Chapter 12/note.md

 - The way we concatenate two ragged tensors in unusual, check out the learning notebook.
 - If you call the `to_tensor()` method, the ragged tensor gets converted to a regular tensor by padding shorter tensors with zero values to get tensors of equal lengths.
 You can change the default value using the `default_value` argument.
 - Many TensorFlow operations support ragged tensors.
 Check out the documentation of `tf.RaggedTensor` class for the full list.

+#### Sparse Tensors

+- Tensor can also efficiently represent *sparse tensors* (i.e., tensors containing mostly zeros).
+- Just create a `tf.SparseTensor`, specifying the indices and values of the nonzero elements and the tensor's shape.
+The indices must be listed in "reading order" (from left ro right, top to bottom).
+- If you're unsure, just use `tf.sparse.reorder()`.
+- You can convert a sparse tensor to a dense tensor (i.e., a regular tensor) using `tf.sparse_to_dense()`.
+- Note that sparse tensors do not support as much operations as dense tensors.
+For example, you can multiple a sparse tensor with a scalar to get a new sparse tensor, but you cannot add a scalar value to a sparse tensor, as this would not create a sparse tensor.